noemistatcat/Repeat_Purchase_Analysis/README.md

 ## Description

-This project demonstrates how to create a custom, automated visualization of repeat purchase behavior
+Custom and automated visualization of repeat purchase behavior using BigQuery and Google Data Studio.

 Full medium article can be found [here](https://towardsdatascience.com/how-to-monitor-repeat-purchase-behavior-using-google-data-studio-and-bigquery-c2b5adbe8ebb)